ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 {value}
 ```

-A signal is just a container that holds subscribers.
-You need effects to react to signals.
-This means effects are functions that run when a signal changes.
+A signal is just a container that holds subscribers, so it doesn't do anything on its own.
+You need effects to react to signals and effects are just functions that run when a signal changes.

 In Svelte, everything is an effect!
-Everything starts with a root effect and your component is a nested effect inside of it.

-The magic happens when you read a signal inside of an effect, which happens to be the template:
+That's how you update the DOM when state changes:

 ```svelte:example
 <!-- template_effect(() => set_text(text, get(value))) -->
 {value}
 ```

+Everything starts with a root effect and your component is a nested effect inside of it.

 The effect runs the function and sets it as the active effect in some variable: